Fernando Torres: Style of play

 Torres was described as having "an eye for the spectacular" and being "capable of world-class skill", as well as being regarded as a "technically proficient, highly successful striker".
-He had the ability to find himself in goalscoring positions, using his pace and vision to get in behind defenders.
-A hard-working striker, he was also known for his willingness to chase down and put pressure on opposing defenders, and was capable of playing off his teammates and creating chances for other strikers, in addition to scoring goals himself; this also saw him being deployed in a deeper role as a second striker on occasion.
+He had the ability to find open spaces and capitalize on defensive errors.
+A hard-working striker, Torres was known for chasing down and putting pressure on opposing defenders.
+He was also capable of creating chances for other attackers; this also saw him being deployed in a deeper role as a second striker on occasion.

-Due to his consistent goalscoring rate as a young player, Torres came to be nicknamed El Niño ('The Kid').
-Being strong in the air, and an accurate finisher with his head as well as both feet, in his prime during 2007—2010, his prolific goalscoring earned him a reputation as one of the top strikers in the world, or simply the best striker in the world.
+Due to his consistent goalscoring as a young player, Torres was nicknamed El Niño ('The Kid').
+He could score with his head and both feet.
+In his prime (2007–2010), his prolific goalscoring earned him a reputation as the best striker in the world at that time.
 Prior to the 2009 Confederations Cup, the CBC described him as: "The golden boy of Spanish soccer and one of the most dangerous forwards in the game.
 Nicknamed El Niño (The Kid), Torres is coming off a solid second season for Liverpool in which he scored 14 goals.
 Torres is lightning quick, a deadly finisher and a player of such high class with the ball at his feet that he routinely makes the spectacular look ordinary."
-However, several injuries led to a loss of form, pace, confidence and a decreased goalscoring rate in later seasons.
+However, Torres lost most of his pace and form in later seasons due to injuries.

 Coaching career

-On 25 July 2021, Atlético Madrid appointed Torres as head coach of the Juvenil A (U19) team.